basisai/bedrock-express/tests/tf-transformers/README.md

-# tf-language
+# tf-transformers

-Python integration tests for language model from TensorflowHub.
+Python integration tests for transformers library with tensorflow backend.